Metal Search

 New Aluminum Plate

 Look around you.
 There’s a good chance you’ve seen metal somewhere because it has become an essential material in modern life.
-Metals are available in two types: ferrous and non-ferrous metals.
+Metals are available in two types: ferrous and non-ferrous.

 Non-Ferrous Metals Definition

-Non-ferrous metals contain no iron (non-iron-based), making them more resistant to rust and corrosion.
-On the other hand, ferrous metals like alloy steel, wrought iron, cast iron, and carbon steel contain a significant amount of iron and are highly susceptible to rust.
+Unlike ferrous metals, non-ferrous metals tend to contain no iron (non-iron-based), making them highly resistant to rust and corrosion.
+On the other hand, ferrous metals like alloy steel, wrought iron, and carbon steel contain a significant amount of iron and are highly susceptible to rust.
 In their pure form, all metals are non-ferrous except iron.

 So, what metals are non-ferrous?
-Non-ferrous metals include zinc, aluminum, copper (bronze and brass alloys), lead, titanium, and nickel.
+This type of metal includes zinc, aluminum, copper (bronze and brass alloys), lead, titanium, and nickel.

-General properties of non-ferrous metals include high conductivity, low density, non-magnetic, high resistance to rust and corrosion, and high mechanical strength.
+General properties of non-ferrous metals include high thermal conductivity, low density, non-magnetic, high corrosion resistance, and high mechanical strength.
 Due to this, plus its rarity, a non-ferrous metal is more expensive than a ferrous metal.

 History of Non-Ferrous Metals

-Non-ferrous metals were the first metals to be discovered by humans.
-Copper was the first non-ferrous metal used to make objects during the “Copper Age” more than 10,000 years ago.
+Humans discovered the first non-ferrous metal, copper, which was used to make objects during the “Copper Age” more than 10,000 years ago.
 Gold and silver, also known as precious metals, were also discovered during this period, and since they were rare to find, they were used to make luxury items.

-Due to its malleability, durability, and ability to resist corrosion, copper became man’s go-to priority, ditching stone and wood.
+Due to its malleability, durability, and ability to resist corrosion and rust, copper became man’s go-to priority, ditching stone and wood.
 And this is how copper became a popular material for making tools, weapons, and decorative objects.

-The Industrial Revolution brought forth great advancements in metallurgy after many years of using copper and bronze.
+The Industrial Revolution brought significant advancements in the metallurgy industry after many years of using copper and bronze.
 As a result, discovering other non-iron-based metals, such as zinc, aluminum, and lead, was possible.

 Today, non-ferrous metals are essential materials in the manufacturing industry, such as aerospace, construction, electronics, and automotive.
-Due to their high value, recycling non-ferrous metals in smelters, foundries, and refineries has become commonplace.
+Due to their high value, recycling non-ferrous materials in smelters, foundries, and refineries has become commonplace.

 Types of Non-Ferrous Metals and Their Unique Properties

-The list of non-ferrous metals is long since every metal with no iron is non-ferrous.
-We will list the most common non-ferrous metals, and since each metal has its features, we’ll also highlight their unique properties.
+The list of non-ferrous metals is long since every metal without iron is non-ferrous.
+We will list the most common non-ferrous metals, and since each metal has its features, we’ll also highlight its unique properties.

 Copper